Sugandhi13/amritsar-tourism/README.md

 The page achieved great performance on mobile and desktop.

 - **Desktop**:

 ![Desktop](assets/images/lighthousereportdesktop.jpg)

 - **Mobile**:

 ![Mobile](assets/images/lighthousereportmobile.jpg)

 # Unfixed Bugs

 I've struggled with Media queries and how to handle website on different devices.
 This website currently looks great on desktop borwsers but have issues with alignments on other media devices.

-I will try to improve further on this in coming days and considering it as a challenge to handle in near future.
+I will try to improve further on this in coming days and considering it as a challenge to handle.

 # Libraries & Programs Used